 Licorice root can also help as it can decrease your withdrawal due to how the actual root affects your body.

 A licorice root stick can easily be purchased from eBay, free shipping worldwide, or you might be able to find it in a super food store.
-If you are interested in this item please follow the link provided.

 When you smoke you do not only affect the people around you and our environment but you also put your body through a lot of stress.
 Smoking will increase pretty much any illness you can think of, there are no benefits to it, it will not increase your life span, it will not increase your ability to work, it will not contribute to your life in any way.
 If you are ready to quit there are steps you can take.
 If you are not ready, please be aware that it does affect your life and Rheumatoid Arthritis.
 If you are a smoker and you do have Rheumatoid Arthritis, please quit.
 It can be easier said than done, I know this for myself.
 I have been a smoker for many years but I am a proud non-smoker now and it will be noticeable in your joints when you quit.